woeiru/lab/dot/dfg/readme.md

    ln -s ~/dotfiles/local ~/.local
    ```

-Remember to restart your KDE Plasma session or log out and log back in for some changes to take effect.
+Remember to restart your session or log out and log back in for some changes to take effect.